 Prince Nuada and his kin of Hellboy II are elves, but play up The Fair Folk angle a lot more, hence the folkloric names.
 Nuada himself is possessed of semi-psychic abilities, incredible grace and poise, and despite being half his size can run rings around Hellboy himself in combat (when Hellboy is drunk, anyway, as Red does a lot better sober).

 The Lord of the Rings plays this trope pretty straight, although it unusually adapts Tolkien's Wood Elves into High Elves, instead of the other way around which is more common in pop culture adaptations.
 Perhaps because, as the director repeatedly said, he wanted to emphasize just how badass the elves were — even the less technologically advanced, more in tune with nature types.

 The Na'vi from Avatar are blue-skinned, pointy-eared, lithe cat people who live in tune with nature, tame the wild beasts, have an innate link with the spirit of their world, and shoot 6-foot long arrows to impale helicopter pilots.
-Being technologically primitive, they're more Wood Elf than Space Elf.
+Despite the science fiction aspects of the film, they're a lot more Wood Elf than Space Elf.

 Alliance Elves come in several flavors, though they still vary wildly from chapter to chapter.

 Stone Elves who tend to be The Stoic, and have control over emotions, both their own and others.
 Logical and emotionless, they see reason above all.
 All white skin with typical elf ears.

 Elves, the generic version, differ from chapter to chapter.
 You have your standard Wild, High and Tribal elves, mixed in with Sand and Willow elves.
 Different markings, mannerisms and histories separate them.
 The race as a whole gets the Archery skill at half cost.

 Dark Elves are your typical Drow-esque elven race.
 Always Chaotic Evil and black skin with white hair.